sordina/learning-llvm/resources/markdown/Ecosystem.md

 Install the hlint package from hackage.

-Use the command-line to to check for stylistic issues with one of your previous solutions.
+Use the command-line to to check for stylistic issues in one of your previous solutions.
 ```